Find the Cheapest Insurance Quotes in Your Area

-Personal Injury Protection (PIP) covers your medical bills when you or your passengers in your car get hurt in an accident.
-There are 13 states that require you to have personal injury protection in car insurance policies, and it is optional elsewhere.
-It tends to be faster than submitting a claim against the other drivers' insurance, but can overlap with your existing health insurance.
+Personal Injury Protection (PIP) covers your medical bills when you or the passengers in your car get hurt in an accident.
+While it is optional in most states, it is required in 13 states.
+PIP tends to be faster than submitting a claim against the other drivers' insurance, However, it can overlap with your existing health insurance, creating some complexity in making claims.
 We explain all there is to know regarding PIP in the article below.

 Table of Contents

-- What is Personal Injury Protection and What Does it Cover?
+- What Is Personal Injury Protection and What Is Covered?

 - How Much Does PIP Cost?